 Action: Oppose any legislation or administrative action that reduces funding for sustainable revitalization and development.
 Support legislation that maintains cap-and-trade funding for sustainable development and TCC funding.
 Advocate for funding and redevelopment tools that aid in brownfield cleanup efforts and infrastructure improvements along Downtown's key corridors.
 Seek out technical assistance for sustainable and equitable use of Opportunity Zones.
 Advocate for capital gains tax incentives for specific uses of Opportunity Funds in Opportunity Zones.
-Support the restoration of \$100M from Greenhouse Gas Reduction Fund (GGRF) for the TCC program this year.
+Advocate for greenhouse reduction funding.

-3. Advocate for and pursue transportation, infrastructure, affordable housing, workforce housing, and homelessness funding available through new State programs or funding initiatives
+3. Advocate for and pursue transportation, infrastructure, affordable housing, workforce housing, and homelessness funding that may be available through new State programs or funding initiatives